• Animals, Attractions, Family adventures, Nature play, Water play

 Currumbin Wildlife Sanctuary is a lush, 27-hectare outdoor space connecting wildlife and nature with the community.
 There is so much to see and do: Cuddle a koala, pat a kangaroo or book a hospital tour - whether paid or free, there are so many opportunities to interact with the animals and see the Sanctuary in action up close.
 Don't miss the Extinction Trail where you can get up close with dinosaurs, and the Wild Island water park and playground!

-• Eating out, Playgrounds, Water play
+• Family adventures, Water play